Eternal (group): 1992–1995: Formation, Always & Forever and Louise's departure

-1993–1995: Always & Forever and Louise's departure

 Eternal released their debut album, Always & Forever in November 1993, and it reached number two in the UK Albums Chart.
 The album sold over one million copies in the United Kingdom, and confirmed as four times platinum, making it one of 1994's biggest selling albums and the year's biggest-selling debut album.
 They were named Best Group at the Smash Hits Poll Winners Party and were nominated for four Brit Awards.
 Nurding decided to leave the group before the recording of Eternal's second album, and went on to pursue a successful solo career.
 In a 2014 interview, Vernie Bennett stated that the group were "gutted" when Nurding announced she was leaving and it was suggested that Bryan also leave to form a duo with Nurding, which Bryan stated she did not wish to do.

 1995–1998: Trio line-up: Power of a Woman, Before the Rain and Greatest Hits

 Following Nurding's departure, the group decided not to replace her and carried on as a trio.
 Power of a Woman was the first album as a trio, and entered the UK chart at number six.
 It produced four hit singles, "Power of a Woman", "I Am Blessed" (which they performed for Pope John Paul II at the Vatican in 1995), a remixed version of "Good Thing" and a remixed version of "Secrets".
 All continued Eternal's tally of Top 10 UK hits.

 In 1997, Eternal achieved their first ever UK number one, a duet with BeBe Winans, "I Wanna Be the Only One", which became the second most played song on UK Radio in 1997, and stayed at the top spot for one week.
 It was taken from their third album Before the Rain, which also included "Don't You Love Me".
 The album peaked at number three in the UK.

-Eternal's Greatest Hits package was released in the latter part of 1997 and became the highest-selling Greatest Hits package of the year.
-In 2013, Eternal's Greatest Hits album was confirmed as being the biggest selling " Best Of" by a girl group in the UK, it peaked at number two on the UK Albums Chart.
-It featured their last Top 10 single "Angel of Mine", which reached number four.
+Eternal's Greatest Hits package was released in the latter part of 1997, peaking at number two on the UK Albums Chart and becoming the highest-selling hits package of the year.
+In 2013, Eternal's Greatest Hits was confirmed as being the biggest selling best-of album by a girl group in the UK.
+It featured their last top-10 single "Angel of Mine", which reached number four.
 "Angel of Mine" became an EP that featured four different mixes, including a remix by veteran party producer Frankie Cutlass and a cover of Fleetwood Mac's track "Dreams" featuring Grand Puba and Sadat X.